Waruggy/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-Responsive will scale for any device, while adaptive had multiple layouts.
+Responsive websites runs on rem, em , and percentages, while adaptive runs on pixels.

 2. Describe what it means to be mobile first vs desktop first.

-It is to determine which system you want to develop the page for first.
+Mobile first will give have a minimum width given later, while desktop will have a maximum length given later.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-It scales down the size of the font to 62.5% compared to the parent.
+The font-size for the rem units will become 10px.

 4. How would you describe preprocessing to someone new to CSS?

-Program that lets you generate CSS from the preprocessor's syntax.
+Preprocessing helps organize different types of css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-My favorite concept is separating all the css types into it's own files, while I have trouble scaling the files for mobile.
+My favorite part is organizing the css files, but mixin is the most difficult for me.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.